„Please tell me how to collect, if I happen to find a colony next time I see Equisetum?“

 : )

-Posted by radekwalkowiak about 4 years ago
+Posted by radekwalkowiak over 4 years ago

 Yes I will be happy to contribute, thanks for letting us know

-Posted by owenclarkin almost 4 years ago
+Posted by owenclarkin over 4 years ago

 Add a Comment